andregregory45/active-directory/README.md

 <h2>Setting Up Infrastructure for Active Directory</h2>

 <p>
 This environment consists of two virtual machines (VMs) within a unified virtual network.
 A Windows Server 2025 VM serves as the domain controller (DC-1), while a secondary VM running Windows 11 Pro serves as the client (Client-1).
-Client-1 is joined into DC-1's domain and routes all DNS traffic through DC-1.
+Client-1 is joined to DC-1's domain and routes all DNS traffic through DC-1.
 </p>
 <br />